Luke Erede Ejohwomu

 He served in many ministries and departments in the Bendel State Civil Service.
 From July 1969 to about June 1981, he served in the cooperative division of the Ministry of Trade and Industry as an assistant registrar, senior assistant registrar and principal assistant registrar and assistant chief registrar of cooperatives.
 He transferred to the administrative cadre in 1981 and moved to the Ministry of Social Development and Culture and headed the culture division of that ministry.
-Later, he was deployed to the following local government areas as a chairman Burutu Local Government Area, July 1986 to December 1987, Isoko Local Government Area, July 1989 to December 1990 and Ughelli South Local Government Area, October to December 1991.
+Later, he was deployed to the following local government areas as a chairman of Burutu Local Government Area, July 1986 to December 1987, Isoko Local Government Area, July 1989 to December 1990 and Ughelli South Local Government Area, October to December 1991.

-On his deployment back to main civil service, he was assigned to the economic matters division of the Military's Governor's Office, Benin City, as its Secretary.
-In that position, he represented the Governor's Office of the Public Utilities Board as a director.
-He served in that capacity between 1988 and 1989.
+Deployed back to the main civil service, he was assigned to the economic matters division of the Military's Governor's Office, Benin City, as its secretary.
+In that position, he represented the governor's office of the Public Utilities Board as a director in 1988 and 1989.
 From there, he was posted to the Ministry of Agriculture and Natural Resources, Benin City, as a director of finance.
-During his time there, Ejohwomu looked after the finances of that executive ministry and ensured that government resources were judiciously spent.

 When Delta State was created in 1991, he was one of the few civil servants selected by Chief Felix Ibru, the executive governor of the new state, to prepare a programme for its smooth take off.
 Working with two politicians, Ejohwomu also prepared the plan of activities for the establishment of the Agricultural Development Programme.

-His mommy; muse Roseline had a brilliant career in the civil service of Bendel and Delta State Civil Service before retiring in 1992.
-He attained the rank of a Substantive Director (Grade Level 16) in the Ministry of Agricultural and Natural Resources, the last Ministry he served in before retiring in 1992.
-On retirement, he was appointed chairman, National Directorate of Employment, Delta State Chapter, in 1992 by the Executive Governor of Delta State, Chief Felix Ibru.
+He attained the rank of a Substantive Director (Grade Level 16) in the Ministry of Agricultural and Natural Resources, before retiring in 1992.
+On retirement, he was appointed chairman, National Directorate of Employment, Delta State Chapter, by Ibru.